ClickHouse/ClickHouse/docs/en/operations/query-result-cache.md

 # Query Result Cache [experimental]

-The query result cache is an experimental feature which can speed up repeated executions of the same SELECT query.
+The (experimental) query result cache allows to compute SELECT queries just once and to serve further executions of the same query immediately from the cache.
+Depending on the type of the queries, this can dramatically reduce latency and resource consumption of the
+ClickHouse server.

 ## Background, Design and Limitations

-Query caches are generally either transactionally consistent or inconsistent.
+Query result caches are generally either transactionally consistent or inconsistent.

 - In transactionally consistent caches, the database invalidates/discards cached query results if the result of the SELECT query changes or potentially changes.
 In ClickHouse, operations which change the data include inserts/updates/deletes in/of/from tables or collapsing